Hassarde History, Family Crest & Coats of Arms

 The surname Hassarde was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hassarde family
+Early History of the Hassarde family

 This web page shows only a small excerpt of our Hassarde research.
 Another 56 words (4 lines of text) are included under the topic Early Hassarde History in all our PDF Extended History products and printed products wherever possible.